 Drugs of this class generate approximately $7 billion in revenue for the manufacturers.
 There are a number of angiotensin receptor blockers (ARBs) on the market, but only Benicar has been implicated in the development of the intestinal disorder known as sprue-like enteropathy.

 Often misdiagnosed as celiac disease, sprue-like enteropathy prevents the intestinal system from properly absorbing nutrients from food.
 In essence, a patient who is not treated for this condition literally starves to death.

-A recent Mayo Clinic study, conducted by Dr. Josephy Murray, has linked the development of sprue-like enteropathy to the use of Benicar.
+A study conducted at the Mayo Clinic by Dr. Josephy Murray linked the development of sprue-like enteropathy to the use of Benicar.
 Sprue-like enteropathy is a disease that produces severe gastrointestinal symptoms; such as chronic diarrhea, significant weight loss, nausea, and overall malnutrition.